EadCat/APAP-Image-Stitching/README.md

 - run demo.sh files on terminal.

 You can give various types of options, check out "option.py".
-The "demo"s are tutorial.
+The "demo"s are tutorials.

 ## 4. Pipeline